OpenTreeOfLife/clade-workshops/README.md

 Open Tree of Life and FuturePhy are holding a series of workshops on challenges of tree-data integration.
 See the original [call for proposals](https://futurephy.org/content/article/2-uncategorised/34-rfp-clade).
 We funded three initial workshops on catfishes, barnacles and beetles.

+## Conversation

+During the workshop, we can use the [OpenTree public gitter channel](https://gitter.im/OpenTreeOfLife/public) for chat conversation.
+You can lurk without logging in, or sign in using GitHub to participate.

+You can leave an [issue](https://github.com/OpenTreeOfLife/clade-workshops/issues) on this repo if you have a question.

+Hashtag for the meeting: [#futurearbOT](https://twitter.com/search?q=%23futurearbOT&src=typd)

 ## Dates and Location

 * where: [Informatics Institute](https://informatics.institute.ufl.edu/), University of Florida, Gainesville, FL [map](http://campusmap.ufl.edu/#/index/0042)